ZBYnb/HyperACP/README.md

 # HyperACP
+We have deployed the model on www.hyperacp.com.
+All users can directly access www.hyperacp.com to obtain access and testing permissions for the model.
 Currently, it can be accessed through: http://www.hyperacp.com/model_predict to directly use and test our model.
 The ACP_data file contains data.
 The ANBS file contains the ANBS sampling algorithm.